danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/08 Managing database users in Azure Database for MySQL Single Server/readme.md

    Create the Azure AAD non admin user by executing:

-   >it can be the user you just added to the Azure Active Directory or your colleague's user:
+   >Don´t use the name of a user or gruop already set at Admin User for the server:

    ```SQL
    CREATE AADUSER '<userid>@<domain>';